pcgrenier/pcgrenier.github.io/source/_posts/2015-02-05-apache-nifi-processors.markdown

 categories: [Apache Nifi, Processors]
 ---

-** Includes all processors through release 0.5.0 **
+** Includes all processors through release 0.6.1 **

 I looked around at what can be done with Apache NiFi and didn't notice a list of processors without looking at the code or building the project.
 I think a list of available processors, the work horse of Apache Nifi, would greatly help decide if it is right for certain needs.
 So, I went into the usage guide in the Apache Nifi UI and pulled a list of processors and a quick description for those who want to know what possibilities there are before getting into nifi itself!

 # List of processors
 With new releases of Nifi, the number of processors have increased from the original 53 to 90!
-Here is a list of all 90 processors, listed alphabetically, that are currently in Apache Nifi as of <strike>Ocotober 3rd, 2015</strike> December 18th, 2015.
+Here is a list of all 124 processors, listed alphabetically, that are currently in Apache Nifi as of the most rescent release.
 Each one links to a description of the processor further down.
 The Usage documentation available in the web ui has much more detail about each processor, it's properties, modifiable attributes, and relationships and each processor has it's own page in the UI, so here is just a quick overview.
 Again, this content is taken directly from Nifi's Usage guide in their web UI and all credit/rights belong to them under the Apache 2.0 License.

 Nifi has improved their documentation, which was originally only available when running apache nifi.
 The documentation now is produced through the build process and has been added to [their website](https://nifi.apache.org/docs.html).
 So if you need more information or more detail about each processor just check there.